JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 3.md

 ## Disaster Recovery

+- Definition: Disaster recovery is a subset of business continuity activities designed to restore normal operations quickly after a disruption.
+- Triggers: Can be activated by natural disasters (e.g., hurricanes) or man-made disasters (e.g., ransomware attacks).
+- Initial Response: Focuses on containing damage and restoring immediate capacity, which may involve:
+  - Activating alternate processing facilities
+  - Containing physical damage
+  - Engaging emergency contractors

+- Staffing: Employees may take on temporary roles different from their usual duties; flexibility is crucial.
+- Communication: Secure, reliable communication mechanisms are essential for:
+  - Activating the disaster recovery process
+  - Regular status updates
+  - Ad hoc tactical communications

+- Assessment Phase: Post-initial response, the focus shifts to:
+  - Triage damage
+  - Implement functional recovery plans
+  - Intermediate steps for temporary restoration

+- Recovery Metrics:
+  - **Recovery Time Objective (RTO):** Targeted time to restore service after disruption.
+  - **Recovery Point Objective (RPO):** Maximum acceptable data loss period.
+  - **Recovery Service Level (RSL):** Percentage of service that must be available during a disaster.

+- Execution: Plan execution involves restoring operations in an orderly fashion.
+- Training and Awareness: Regular training and awareness programs are critical to ensure all personnel are prepared for their roles in disaster recovery.

 #

 ## Backups

+- Importance of Backups:
+  - Essential for disaster recovery and data protection.
+  - Critical for businesses reliant on data, such as proprietary designs or customer lists.

+- Backup Methods:
+  - **Manual Copying:** Simple but error-prone.
+  - **Tape Backups:** Traditional method, still common but unwieldy.
+  - **Disk-to-Disk Backups:** Modern method, often using separate facilities for disaster protection.
+  - **Cloud Backups:** Provides geographic diversity and additional protection from cloud providers.

+- Types of Backups:
+  - **Full Backups:** Complete copy of all data.
+  - **Snapshots:** Quick full backups using hardware platform capabilities.
+  - **Differential Backups:** Copies data changed since the last full backup.
+  - **Incremental Backups:** Copies data changed since the last full or incremental backup.

+- Restoration Process:
+  - **Differential Backup Strategy:** Restore the last full backup and the most recent differential backup.
+  - **Incremental Backup Strategy:** Restore the last full backup and all incremental backups in sequence.

 #

 ## Restoring Backups

+- Common Reasons for Restoring Backups:
+  - Correcting human or technical errors.
+  - Restoring accidentally deleted files.
+  - Recovering crashed servers.

+- Disaster Recovery Planning:
+  - Prioritize restoring the most important services first.
+  - Focus on crucial business processes before less important services.

+- Non-Persistence Goal:
+  - Back up critical data, not entire systems.
+  - Use infrastructure as code to rebuild servers and recover data.

+- Partial System Restorations:
+  - Revert to a known state or last known good configuration to fix configuration errors.

+- Live Boot Media:
+  - Use USB drives with live boot media to recover data from storage media without using the device’s operating system.
+  - Boot a server or endpoint system from an operating system on a USB drive.
+  - Recover data from the device’s storage media without using the device’s operating system.

 #

 ## Disaster Recovery Sites

+- Disaster Recovery Sites: Alternate processing facilities for use when the primary site is unavailable.
+  - **Hot Sites:**
+    - Fully operational data centers.
+    - Ready to run with all necessary equipment and data.
+    - Can be activated immediately, often automatically.
+    - High cost, similar to running the primary data center.
+  - **Cold Sites:**
+    - Essentially empty data centers.
+    - Have core infrastructure but lack servers and data.
+    - Lower cost but require significant time to activate (weeks or months).
+  - **Warm Sites:**
+    - Have necessary hardware and software but not running in parallel.
+    - Moderate cost and activation time (hours or days).

+- Offsite Storage:
+  - Used for storing business data backups.
+  - Provides geographic redundancy to protect against localized disasters.
+  - Backups can be transported physically or digitally (site replication).

+- Backup Storage Formats:
+  - **Online Backups:** Available for immediate restoration, higher cost.
+  - **Offline Backups:** Require manual intervention, lower cost.

+- Alternate Business Processes:
+  - Organizations may use alternate processes, like paper-based systems, during extended downtime.

 #

 ## Testing BC/DR Plans

+- Purpose of Disaster Recovery Testing:
+  - Validates that the disaster recovery (DR) plan functions correctly.
+  - Identifies necessary updates due to technology or business process changes.

+- Types of Disaster Recovery Testing:
+  - **Read-throughs (Checklist Reviews):**
+    - Simplest form of DR testing.
+    - Staff review the current plan and provide feedback on updates.
+  - **Walkthroughs (Tabletop Exercises):**
+    - Team reviews the plan together.
+    - More effective as it allows discussion and collaboration.
+  - **Simulations:**
+    - Team discusses how they would respond to a specific emergency scenario.
+    - Involves designing a simulated emergency situation.
+  - **Parallel Tests:**
+    - Activates the DR plan and runs the DR environment in parallel to the primary site.
+    - Does not switch operations to the backup environment.
+  - **Full Interruption Tests:**
+    - Most effective but potentially disruptive.
+    - Shuts down the primary environment and operates out of the DR environment.
+    - Highlights deficiencies but may affect normal operations.

+- Testing Strategy:
+  - Organizations often use a combination of different test types.
+  - Regular read-throughs and walkthroughs supplemented with periodic simulations and parallel tests.
+  - Each test type offers different advantages to prepare for actual disasters.

 #

 ## After-Action Reports

+- Purpose of After-Action Reports:
+  - Create a formal record of the incident.
+  - Document circumstances surrounding the event.
+  - Identify opportunities for future improvement.

+- Importance:
+  - Facilitate recognition of lessons learned.
+  - Allow continuous improvement of processes.
+  - Should be written after every activation of business continuity or disaster recovery plans.

+- Content of After-Action Reports:
+  - **Executive Summary:**
+    - Brief overview of the event and major findings.
+    - Written for an audience that may only read this section.
+  - **Background Information:**
+    - Details about the operating environment and external factors.
+  - **Detailed Summary of Facts:**
+    - Explanation of what happened.
+    - Key questions: Who, What, When, Why, Where, and How.
+  - **Lessons Learned:**
+    - Performance evaluation: what went well and what didn’t.
+    - Suggestions for improvement.
+  - **Next Steps:**
+    - Clear outline of actions based on lessons learned.
+    - Assign responsibilities and timelines for implementing changes.

+- Continuous Improvement:
+  - Ensures the organization learns from each incident.
+  - Helps in refining disaster recovery and business continuity processes.

 #